JUkhan/zaitun-starter-kit/README.md

 ## ROUTING - learn to navigate among the views
 ---
-Zaitun provides a Router object.
+Zaitun provides a `Router` service.
 We can dynamiclly add/remove routes and navigate to the views.

-When we click on a navigation, component manager resolved the component from the route list and become ready to host.
-We can find this component from Router.CM.child.
+When we click on a navigation, `Router` resolved the component from the route list and become ready to host.
+We can find this component from `Router.CM.child`.
-So, we need a main/root component where nav component(Router.CM.child) should be hosted.
+So, we need a main/root component where nav component(`Router.CM.child`) should be hosted.

 The MainCom is defined in its own module ‘mainCom.js’
 ```javascript